Bill Irwin (wrestler): World Wrestling Federation (1996–1997)

 In 1996, Irwin began appearing regularly with the World Wrestling Federation as "The Goon", a hockey character who was "kicked out of every league he ever participated in."
-He made his TV debut on the July 20, 1996 episode of Superstars, defeating Dan Jesser.
+He was one of a series of "jobbers with gimmicks" brought into the WWF in 1996 to help elevate the company's stars, alongside Alex "The Pug" Pourteau, Freddie Joe Floyd, Salvatore Sincere, and T. L. Hopper.
+He made his TV debut on the July 20, 1996 episode of WWF Superstars of Wrestling, defeating Dan Jesser.
 During his short tenure, he faced various wrestlers such as Marc Mero, Flash Funk, Barry Windham, Jake Roberts, and The Undertaker.
 His gimmick did not last long, as he left the company a few months after arriving, in March 1997.

-Late career (1998–2012)
+Late career (1997–2014)

 Upon leaving the WWF, Irwin wrestled on the independent circuit.
 A year later after leaving WWF, he returned in 1998 for two appearances teaming with Kit Carson as they were defeated by D'Lo Brown and Mark Henry on WWF Shotgun Saturday Night on February 16.
 He was also defeated by Tiger Ali Singh on June 16 in a dark match for Shotgun.
 In 2001, Irwin returned to the WWF for one night, resuming the gimmick of "The Goon" for the gimmick battle royal at WrestleMania X-Seven, which was ultimately won by The Iron Sheik.
 On Raw XV, the 15th-anniversary WWE Raw special on December 10, 2007, Irwin, wrestling as "The Goon" once again, and sporting a thick moustache, participated in the 15th Anniversary Battle Royal.
 He was eliminated by the Repo Man, and Ted DiBiase went on to win the royal.
-He retired in 2012.
+He retired in 2014.